We produce and supply the pollen forecasts for the UK in conjunction with the Met Office. This forecast was last updated on 13 April 2018.

 Forecasts are available on a regional basis to cover the whole of the UK including Northern Ireland.
 They can also be provided in detail for individual regions.

 Daily forecasts are issued from the middle of March to the end of September.
 Tree pollen forecasts are issued in late spring (late March to Mid May).
 Grass pollen forecasts are issued from late May to August.
 Weed pollen forecasts are issued from July to the end of May.
-Fungal spore forecasts are also available on a daily basis from September to the end of November.
+Fungal spore forecasts are available from the University of Worcester from September to early November.
+Please contact Beverley on the number above for details.

 Daily forecasts are featured in newspapers, on radio, on television and various web pages.